Designing and Implementing an OH&S Program and Establishing a Safety Culture

 Note - This workshop is designed to be very flexible to meet the needs of those attending.

-John Cameron is a human resource practitioner with over 30 years experience in managing, recruiting, employee relations, health and safety and industrial engineering.
-Mr. Cameron worked for 23 years with Michelin Tire (Canada) Inc. where he held various human resource positions, including manager of safety and security.
-Prior to that he was with Scott Maritimes where he was involved in the development of innovative safety programs.
-He is President of J.K.
-Cameron & Associates Consulting Inc. that provides both on-site and public video-based and live-facilitated training sessions focusing on people training and development and one-stop health and safety solutions.
+John Cameron is a human resource practitioner with over 30 years’ experience in managing, recruiting, employee relations, and health and safety.
+Mr. Cameron worked for 23 years with Michelin Tire (Canada) Inc. where he held various human resources positions, including manager of safety and security.
+Prior to that he was with Scott Maritimes.
+He has been a partner with SSI Consulting Solutions for the past 10 years providing on-site live-facilitated training sessions focusing on people training and development and one-stop health and safety solutions.